Junior Soprano: Background

-In season one, it is stated that Junior is 70 years old, placing his birth date in 1928 or 1929.
-Corrado Soprano, Jr. is the son of Corrado and Mariangela D'Agostino Soprano, who were from Ariano in the Province of Avellino and immigrated to the United States in 1911.
-Junior is Tony Soprano's uncle: Junior's younger brother is Tony's father Johnny Soprano.
-He tells the court-ordered psychologist when feigning mental incompetence that he was getting a haircut when he heard about the assassination of John F. Kennedy.
+In Season One, it's stated that Junior is 70 years old, placing his birth date in 1928 or 1929.
+Corrado Soprano, Jr. is the eldest of three sons of Corrado and Mariangela D'Agostino Soprano, who were from Ariano (an Italian town) and immigrated to the United States in 1911.
+Junior is the uncle of Tony Soprano (James Gandolfini).
+Junior had two younger brothers, Ercole "Eckley" Soprano and Giovanni “Johnny” Soprano.
+Eckley was intellectually disabled and lived in a mental institution for most of his life.
+Johnny Soprano, Junior's youngest brother, was Tony's father.
+Junior outlived both of his brothers, who died in the 1980s.
+When feigning mental incompetence, he tells the court-ordered psychologist that he was getting a haircut when he heard about the assassination of John F. Kennedy.

-He tells Tony that he admired John F. Kennedy but did not like his brother Robert because of the latter's involvement with the United States Senate Select Committee on Improper Activities in Labor and Management, as well as the prosecution of Jimmy Hoffa and investigation into the International Brotherhood of Teamsters.
-Tony fondly recalls how as a child Junior taught him how to play baseball and took him to New York Yankees games.
+He tells Tony that he admired John F. Kennedy but didn't like his brother Robert because of the latter's involvement with the United States Senate Select Committee on Improper Activities in Labor and Management, as well as the prosecution of Jimmy Hoffa and investigation into the International Brotherhood of Teamsters.
+Tony fondly recalls how as a child, Junior taught him how to play baseball and took him to New York Yankees games.
+Junior also apparently enjoys surfing.
+He recounts fondly teaching Tony body surfing on the Jersey Shore as a child, and purchases AJ a $400 surfboard for his birthday.

 Both Junior and Johnny dropped out of high school and turned to a life of organized crime, joining the DiMeo crime family.
 In the episode "In Camelot", Junior Soprano reveals that he was on a date with Fran Felstein at the 500 Club in Atlantic City, New Jersey to see Enzo Stuarti perform when Fran met his brother Johnny.
-Junior was in love with Fran and wanted to propose, even buying a ring for her, but could not allow a marriage to affect his status in organized crime, and could not summon the courage to ask her.
+Junior was in love with Fran and wanted to propose, even buying a ring for her, but couldn't allow a marriage to affect his status in organized crime or summon the courage to ask her.

 Junior always watched over Tony, especially after Johnny's death from emphysema in 1986.
-Junior guided Tony's ascension in the crime family when Tony took over his father's crew becoming the family's youngest captain.
+Junior guided Tony's ascension into the crime family when Tony took over his father's crew becoming the family's youngest captain.

-Following the arrest of longtime boss Ercole "Eckley" DiMeo in late 1995, Junior got into a trucking dispute with new acting boss Jackie Aprile Sr. He fled to Boca Raton to avoid any possible repercussions but Tony and Soprano soldier "Big Pussy" Bonpensiero arranged a meeting to solve the problem.
+Following the arrest of longtime boss Ercole "Eckley" DiMeo in late 1995, Junior got into a trucking dispute with new acting boss Jackie Aprile Sr. (Michael Rispoli).
+He fled to Boca Raton to avoid any possible repercussions, but Tony and Soprano soldier "Big Pussy" Bonpensiero (Vincent Pastore) arranged a meeting to solve the problem.
 Junior sometimes resented having to answer to the young Aprile, who used to fetch Junior sambucas.

-Junior never married and has no children.
+Junior never married and had no children.
 He lives in Belleville, New Jersey.
-He tells Bobby Baccalieri that he has a problem with feet and does not even like talking about bunions.
+He tells Bobby Baccalieri (Steve Schirripa) that he has a problem with feet, and does not even like talking about bunions.